akauffm/RAGsberry-Pi/README.md

 2. [FAISS](https://github.com/facebookresearch/faiss) is the way to go for searching a vector database on the Pi.
 There is technically a faster in-memory implementation of the same algorithm, but the search takes around 100ms, so not worth further optimization.
 3. As noted above, the single biggest factor is the length of the query passed to the LLM.
 The response time scales linearly with context length, so passing in more than a single search result extended the response time to between 10 and 40 seconds, depending on the model.
 4. **Most interesting:** Some response caching happens behind the scenes, so if you ask the same thing quickly twice in a row, the second response is much faster than the first.
 But we found no straightforward way to configure or interact in any meaningful way with that cache.
 Seems like an area for further investigation.

+## Files
+- interactive_rag_benchmark.py: **Use this one** Incorporates improvements from the other versions
+- rag_benchmark.py: basic version with single, fixed prompt
+- recursive_rag_benchmark.py: basic version with added text cleaning and recursive chunking (rather than more naive sentence or token chunking)—interesting experiment, no noticeable performance differences
+- advanced_rag_benchmark.py: basic version plus choice between flat and IVF indexes